yolandatuin/catcus/README.md

 - ✅ Create base components (Header, Main, Plants, Footer).
 - ✅ Add search functionality.
+- ✅ Heart icon available to add a plant to your favorites.
+- ✅ Update the favorites list in home with your favorites plants.
 - 🚧 Make **Most Recent Search** truly functional.
 - 🚧 Expand the JSON database with more plants.
 - 🚧 Add more advanced filtering options.